Skip to main content

 • For how to configure layerzero.config.ts, refer to the Simple Config Generator page.

-1. Run npm run compile:hardhat to ensure relevant artifacts that are required by Hardhat helper tasks involving the EVM OFT are generated.
+1. Compile Hardhat artifacts - Run npm run compile:hardhat to ensure relevant artifacts that are required by Hardhat helper tasks involving the EVM OFT are generated.
 For example, the send helper task when sending from an EVM chain requires the OFT artifact's ABI.

-2. Run npx hardhat lz:oapp:wire --oapp-config layerzero.config.ts and it should suggest transactions for your recreated deployments.
+2. Run the wire command - Run npx hardhat lz:oapp:wire --oapp-config layerzero.config.ts and it should suggest transactions for your recreated deployments.

 npx hardhat lz:oapp:wire --oapp-config layerzero.config.ts